open-telemetry/oteps/text/metrics/0146-metrics-prototype-scenarios.md

   | --------- | ---------- | --------- | ----------------- | ----------------- | ------------------- |
   | MachineA  | 1234       | otel.org  | 630               | 601               | 29                  |
   | MachineA  | 5678       | otel.org  | 1005              | 1001              | 4                   |
-* Exception samples (examplar) - in case HTTP 5xx happened, developer Y would want to see a sample request with all the dimensions (IP, Port, etc.)
+* Exception samples (exemplar) - in case HTTP 5xx happened, developer Y would want to see a sample request with all the dimensions (IP, Port, etc.)